 In 2012, a lot of the first step mistakes have been addressed.
 The Hobbit was – in selected cinemas, at least – projected in 4K resolution at 48fps.
 Seeing New Zealand like that was the best you could get without a $2000 flight to see the real deal.
 In all its gloriousness though, it only looked almost real.
 Why almost?
 I was curious.
 What were the missing pieces to make the illusion real?

 From frames to motionHow many frames per second (“fps”) make a motion truly fluid?
 Peter Jackson doubled the usual 24 pictures to 48, but that is clearly not enough.
-Apple’s iOS device screens (and most consumer devices) run at 60.
-Some TVs up to 240.
+Apple’s iOS device screens (and most consumer devices) run at 60 refreshes.
+Some TVs up to 240 refreshes, but not individual frames.
 It is a difficult question.
 But any amount of frames isn’t enough, and will eventually cause headaches.
 The reason is simply that our brain does not work in frames – instead, it tracks motion (also see optical flow).

 Which is why I am so excited about the work of researchers at the University of Bath, who created codec based on vectorization.
 While eliminating pixels was their main goal, they could eliminate frames all-together: When the movie runs (and the codec decodes), “frames” would be rendered on the fly to match the display frequency, and for newer displays, only what changed gets uploaded to the display and changes.
 A display that literally moves stuff on its surface around, the way your brain expects it.

 An issue that got more visible after watching movies in 3D is the inability to focus or blur objects.
 Focus on an object far behind the screen you are reading this on – it will sharpen itself after a second.
 Focus this screen again.
 Try the same when watching a 3D movie.
 It won’t work.